effie95yr/DH110/Assignment_07/README.md

 > The user was not sure whether the name was clickable.

 ## Revision
 Based on the feedback from the cognitive walkthrough, I added overlay frames to the labels of amentities to inform the users the meanings of those labels.
+The newly added feature is that if the user clicks on a label, an overlay containing the meaning of the label will appear.

-Please find the uodated wireflow and interactive protoype [here](https://www.figma.com/file/J6v3tDVyvBXsvCHMO4oEHy/DH-110-Assignment-07-second).
+Please find the uodated wireflow [here](https://www.figma.com/file/J6v3tDVyvBXsvCHMO4oEHy/DH-110-Assignment-07-second).

+The interactive prototype is already the updated version.